big-data-europe/pilot-sc4-docker-r/README.md

     $ docker exec -d rserve ./start_rserve.sh

-where <container> is a place holder for the container name or id.
 The Rserve will listen to the default port (6311).
 The port can be changed in the Rserve.conf file.
 The same port number must be used in the Docker file (EXPOSE) and when the container is started.

 ## Usage
 This component provides a map matching service based on R, Rserve and some R functions.
 It can be used by an Rserve client embedded in a java application.